Oh My Food Recipes

 green onion and shrimp pork filing in the bowl top view

-7. Put the cut green onion (5 sticks of green onion) from step 1 into the bowl.
+7. Put the cut green onions (5 sticks) from step 1 into the bowl.

 wonton filling mixed with a spoon in the bowl top view